professorSergio12/Assignment-React-Dashboard/README.md

    ```
    npm install
    ```
-4.Navigate to the client directory and install frontend dependencies:
+4. Navigate to the client directory and install frontend dependencies:
    ```
    cd client
    npm install
    ```

 5. Create a .env file in the root directory and add your MongoDB connection string: